HyaCiovo/srcube-taro/PROMPT.md

    - Use kebab-case for folder names: `copy-button`, `menu-group`
    - Group components by feature in `components` folder
    - Keep hooks in dedicated `hooks` folder
-   - Store global state in `store` folder

 3. File Naming Rules

+   - Use `index.ts` for component export
-   - Use `index.tsx` for main component files
+   - Use `[component-name].tsx` for main component files
    - Use `use.ts` for component logic/hooks
+   - Use `style.ts` for component style
    - Separate types into `.d.ts` files

 4. Component Structure Rules
-   - Create component folder with:
+   - Create component folder contains:
+     - `index.tsx` export component and props types
-     - `index.tsx` for component UI
+     - `[component-name].tsx` implement component UI
-     - `use.ts` for component logic and hooks
+     - `use.ts` implement component logic
+     - `style.ts` write style with tailwind-variants
    - Keep UI and logic separate
    - Follow presentation/container pattern
-   - Export component from index.tsx
-   - Handle all business logic in use.ts